drcandacemakedamoore/cleanX/paper/paper.md

 # Statement of need
 `CleanX` is a Python package for data exploration, cleaning, and augmentation that was originally developed for radiology AI.
 Python is a widely used language on a global level.
-Data preparation for building quality machine learning algorithms is known to be a time-consuming task [@10.1145/2207243.2207253].
+Data preparation for building quality machine learning algorithms is a time-consuming task [@10.1145/2207243.2207253].
 Of the tasks involved, 'data cleaning' alone usually takes the majority of time spent on analysis for clinical research projects [@tidy-data].
-The task of data cleaning is a necessary step even in the case of relatively high-quality data to avoid the known problem of "garbage in, garbage out" [@Rahm2000DataCP].
+Even in the case of relatively high-quality datasets, the task of 'cleaning' is a necessary step, to avoid the problem of poor input leading to poor performance, also known as the "garbage in, garbage out" phenomenon [@Rahm2000DataCP].

 In contemporary research, many approaches to data cleaning for radiology datasets overlook the content of the images themselves.
 The